 The simplest questions are often the most difficult to answer.

 To keep the answer as simple as the question, let’s say that gamification is the application of game-based elements into something that’s not actually a game.
-Gamification is a tool that can be used to influence someone’s motivation and enjoyment of activity while pursuing a goal, both acknowledging the rules and artifacts of the “game” at hand.
+Gamification is a tool that can be used to influence someone’s motivation and enjoyment of an activity while pursuing a goal, both acknowledging the rules and artifacts of the “game” at hand.
 And gamification, like games, is composed of goals, rules, and artifacts.

 Every game has a goal, usually victory in some manner.
 When talking about gamification, usually we’re talking about an already established real-life goal like improving your life or learning more.